Nana Hedin: Notable TV appearances

 Besides the Melodifestivalen appearances in 2004 and 2005, Hedin opened the Swedish Sport Awards in 2007 by singing Pink Floyd's The Great Gig in the Sky, in front of the Swedish King Carl XVI Gustaf of Sweden.
 It was aired live on SVT from the Globen Arena.

 In September 2007, Hedin participated in the musical game show Doobidoo on SVT, and paired up with Janne Carlsson against Ingela "Pling" Forsman & Jan Johansen.
 She performed Jimi Hendrix's Little Wing, with Carlsson on the drums.

-On May 2, 2008, Hedin participated in the music program Så ska det låta.
+On 2 May 2008 Hedin participated in the music program Så ska det låta.
 She paired up with Fred Johansson against Sarah Dawn Finer and Patrik Isaksson.

 Awards

-On June 6, 2018, Hedin received the MVP (Most Valuable Person) Award at the Denniz PoP Awards by a jury consisting of major producers and artists such as Carly Rae Jepsen, Tove Lo, Rami Yacoub and Max Martin.
+On 6 June 2018 Hedin received the MVP (Most Valuable Person) Award at the Denniz PoP Awards by a jury consisting of major producers and artists such as Carly Rae Jepsen, Tove Lo, Rami Yacoub and Max Martin.
 Fans from all over the world voted for her, and she was picked for her behind-the-scenes contribution, helping to form the classic Cheiron sound.
 Producer and jury member Jacob Schulze says "Without Nana, the Cheiron sound wouldn't have sounded like it did.
 She's been an invaluable part of the Cheiron story and deserves this prize more than anyone else."

 Cancer

-In August 2009, Hedin was diagnosed with Tongue cancer after being wrongly diagnosed by several specialist in 2008.
-The tumor was in stage 4 when rightly diagnosed and Hedin finally got help.
-The tumor was life threatening at that time, she did survive but due to the massive radiotherapy treatment the singer was given, she has not performed ever since.
-In 2014, she started suffering from Osteoradionecrosis, jawbone death, because of the radiotherapy.
-The Swedish surgeons said that they would have to resect the complete mandible and that she would never be able to sing again.
+In August 2009, Hedin was diagnosed with tongue cancer after being wrongly diagnosed by several specialists in 2008.
+The tumor was in stage 4 when correctly diagnosed and Hedin finally got treatment.
+The tumor was life threatening at that time, and due to the massive radiotherapy treatment necessary she has not performed since.
+In 2014, she started suffering from osteoradionecrosis due to the radiotherapy.
+Swedish surgeons said that they would have to reconstruct the complete mandible and that she would never be able to sing again.
 Hedin started a world wide search for second opinions to try and find a better surgery to save her voice.
-In 2022 M.A.S- a Swedish non-profit organization started a fundraiser on GoFundMe named "Save NaNa's Voice 2022" in order to finance Hedins journey to India for reconstructive jaw surgery.
+In 2022 a Swedish non-profit organization called M.A.S. started a GoFundMe named "Save NaNa's Voice 2022" in order to finance Hedin's journey to India for reconstructive jaw surgery.

-Hedins fans all over the world helped to donate and the fundraising is on going.